- Submission format: Four-page extended abstract using the ACM format

 Graduate students pursuing a PhD degree in a field related to designing multimodal interfaces should submit the following materials:

-- Extended Abstract: A five-page description of your PhD research plan and progress in the ACM SIGCHI proceedings format.
+- Extended Abstract: A four-page description of your PhD research plan and progress in the ACM SigConf format.
 Your extended abstract should follow the same outline, details, and format of the ICMI short papers.
 The submissions will not be anonymous.
 In particular, it should cover:

 - The key research questions and motivation of your research,